bobleesj/try-swift-beginner-workshop-plan/README.md

 ### 1.2 Intro to Functions
 - Be able to create functions with and without arguments
 - Be able to learn the motivation of using local parameters
-- **Quiz:** Create a function that multiples two numbers with one unamed parameter.
+- **Quiz:** Create a function that multiples two numbers with one unnamed parameter.

 ### 1.3 Guard Statement
+- Be able to identify the benefits of using `guard` of using a typical `else-if`
+- **Quiz:** Create a function that contains a guard statement which checkcs whether you are providing good nutrients for platns.
+If not, warn the owner of the platn by printing a message.

 ### 1.4 Observer and Computed Property
+- Be able to justify the usage case of using property observers by applying `willSet` and `didSet`
+- **Quiz:** Add an property observer to `isUserLoggedIn` and prints whether the user is logged in or not.
+- Be able to recognize the difference between `get` and `set` by calculating the number of a diameter
+- Be able to identify benefits of using `get` only properties
+- **Quiz:** There is a stored property called, `sideLength`.
+Create a function that calculates the area of a square.

 ### 1.5 Swift Acccess Control